 Information for current students who are interested in being a Student Buddy.

-Information for new students starting at the University of York in Autumn 2021.
+Information for new undergraduate students starting at the University of York in Autumn 2022.

 "It's a wonderful experience being able to support someone . . as well as making friends with people you might not have otherwise met."